ircdocs/modern-irc/index.md

 Specific prefixes and moderation levels are covered in the [Channel Membership Prefixes](#channel-membership-prefixes) section.

----

-# IRC Concepts
+## Communication Types

-This section is devoted to describing the concepts behind the organisation of the IRC protocol and how current implementations deliver different classes of messages.
+This section describebs how current implementations deliver different classes of messages.

 This section ONLY deals with the spanning-tree topology, shown in the figure below.
 This is because spanning-tree is the topology specified and used in all IRC software today.
 Other topologies are being experimented with, but are not yet used in production by networks.